 School-owned clothing or equipment that is checked out to students remains the property of the school.
 The clothing or equipment is not to be used or worn by the student except for its intended use.
 Each piece of equipment or clothing is to be returned to the instructor or coach when the season or the use for such clothing or equipment is over.
 Certified staff will be held responsible for clothing and equipment that is not returned.

+Student Aides

 Student aides are to be directly supervised by the certified staff member and are not to leave the building or be in the halls or anywhere they are not being supervised.
 Student aides are not to be used to assist the certified staff member by helping supervise another student, grade tests or class work, calculate student grades, or record grades.
 Keys are NEVER to be given to students, whether they are student aides or not.
 A student aide should not be present and assisting a certified staff member without another adult present after the end of regular teacher duty hours.